 And don’t avoid sharing this reason, because interviewer response on this will gives you an idea about company culture, if they also follow the same work culture then this is not a suitable place for you.

 “Since my current organization is in a growing phase, processes are not defined properly, there is a bit of mismanagement when it comes to assigning tasks and a lot of unplanned activities are always there, because of all this, most of the time I am working for long hours and doing unplanned travel which left me with no time for my personal life and is also causing a lot of stress and affecting my productivity.
-Although I have learnt a lot in my current organisation but now I am looking for a place which gives importance to work-life balance and smart working”
+Although I have learned a lot in my current organization now I am looking for a place which gives importance to work-life balance and smart working”

 If you have been laid off along with a group of people or with the whole unit then just be honest and explain it and make sure to highlight your accomplishments.